heatherbenton/capstone-bank-app/README.md

 Quick YouTube screen capture showing some functionality: https://youtu.be/jh2oqB8DBAU

 <h2>Technology Used</h2> <br>
-The MERN stack, including React, Express, Cors, and Dal.
+The MERN stack, as well as AWS Amplify, Firebase, Bootstrap, and a data abstraction layer.

 <h2>Features</h2> <br>
 Responsive navbar, animated gradient background, and functioning forms such as create account, login, and deposit.
 I would like to add/improve authentication and security, as well as make the card forms more responsive and centered.